benlamb95/mp4-clean-eats-kitchen/README.md

 * [Index page tablet wireframe](/assets/wireframes/tablet-index.png)
 * [Index page mobile wireframe](/assets/wireframes/recipe-detail-mobile.png)

+My index page aims to capture the users by being visually attractive and have a clear structure.
+My index page aims to be simple in layout with clear indication of what time site aim is.

 #### Recipes Page:

 * [Recipe page desktop wireframe](assets/wireframes/desktop-recipes-overview.png)
 * [Recipe tablet desktop wireframe](assets/wireframes/tablet-recipes-overview.png)
 * [Recipe mobile desktop wireframe](assets/wireframes/mobile-recipe-overview.png)

+My recipes page section should be clearly structured in meal time oder (Breakfast, dinner, tea, treats).
+This should allow ease of navigation and should help users narrow their search field without needing the known the exact recipe they are after.
+This page should be again visually beautiful through colours and animations.

 #### Recipe instructions: